Skip to main content

 Carbon footprint of Email & Internet use

 In the UK, the average number of emails sent each day is 8.3 billion, so it's likely if you're a working adult, you have sent and received a few today (4g of CO2 per email) and used a web browser (0.2g of CO2 per search).
-In the evening, you may stream music while making dinner and send chat messages to friends and family (average 0.8g of CO2 per user per day), before settling in front of the tv and streaming a new series or film (55g of CO2 per hour streaming on Netflix)
+In the evening, you may stream music while making dinner and send chat messages to friends and family (average 0.8g of CO2 per user per day), before settling in front of the tv and streaming a new series or film (55g of CO2 per hour streaming on Netflix).

 Any of these digital interactions create grams of carbon dioxide that quickly add up, as energy is used to power your devices and the broadband networks which grant your internet access.
 However, the majority of the digitally created emissions come from a 'behind-closed-door' source, the data centres which power the servers responsible for internet use.
 Though the average internet server is difficult to estimate the exact emission figures for.